 - Game Production

 At the time they wrote this, Redditor GlassesOff was a senior in the undergraduate EAE Program.
 We’re assuming they went on to graduate…

 Anyway, the post says

 “What it really all comes down to is your work ethic and skill set…With the CS degree, you’re going to have a lot of intense work and hard classes, but you’ll learn the skills you need in the class to have a good chance at some of the industry jobs.

-For the art side, you really have to focus in on what you want to do with games.
-There’s so many different areas and skills you can learn, but you really need to hone in on one talent.
+For the art side, you really have to focus on what you want to do with games.
+There are so many different areas and skills you can learn, but you really need to hone in on one talent.

 There you have it.
 The University of Utah’s third-place ranking isn’t an accident.
 With the right amount of effort on your part, you can put your time at the U and your education to great use in the game design field.